mlabuda2/nf-tower-docs/docs/enterprise/kubernetes.md

 - `NGINX_UPSTREAM_PORT` (default `8080`): the port that the backend service is exposed to.

-If further customizations of the config file are needed, mount a ConfigMap/Secret over the templated nginx configuration file at `/etc/nginx/templates/tower.conf.template`: see the [SSL/TLS tutorial](./configuration/ssl_tls.md##configure-tower-to-present-a-ssltls-certificate) (section "Configure Tower to present a SSL/TLS certificate" > "Modify frontend container") for an example.
+If further customizations of the config file are needed, mount a ConfigMap/Secret over the templated nginx configuration file at `/etc/nginx/templates/tower.conf.template`: see [SSL/TLS tutorial](./configuration/ssl_tls.md##configure-tower-to-present-a-ssltls-certificate) (section "Configure Tower to present a SSL/TLS certificate" > "Modify frontend container") for an example.